 - James Windle – Learning and assessment connections occurring between the undergraduate years of the Otago BPharm degree and pre-registration internship, a longitudinal study.
 (2013-; part-time)

-Recently completed PhD candidates
+Recently completed and past PhD candidates

 - Russell Butson – The office: the impact of the digital revolution on the office practices of early career academics (2012–2019; part-time)